 Are you doing a keto diet and missing Hershey’s “Perfectly Chocolate” cake recipe?
-You know the one that’s on the back of the Hershey’s cocoa powder box?
+You know the one that’s on the back of Hershey’s cocoa powder box.

-Well, that’s the problem I was encountering.
-Having grown up making Hershey’s chocolate cake I was bound to start craving this rich chocolatey recipe.
+Having grown up making Hershey’s chocolate cake, I was bound to start craving this rich chocolatey recipe.

-This is why I am thrilled to be able to share my Easy Low Carb Chocolate Cake with you today.
-This keto chocolate cake is moist with a perfect rich chocolate flavor and the same smooth crumb you love from the Hershey’s original.
+I am thrilled to be able to share my easy low-carb chocolate cake with you today.
+This keto chocolate cake is moist with a perfect rich chocolate flavor and the same smooth crumb you love from Hershey’s original.

 If that’s not a win, I don’t know what is.

-Because let’s face it, you can’t enjoy Hershey’s “Perfectly Chocolate” cake recipe while doing a low carb diet.
-Not if you’re wanting to stay in ketosis that is.
+Because, let’s face it, you can’t enjoy Hershey’s “Perfectly Chocolate” cake recipe while on a low-carb diet.
+Not if you want to stay in ketosis that is.

-Wait I take that back since this recipe for Keto Hershey’s Perfectly Chocolate Cake will singlehandedly allow you to enjoy this classic while doing a keto diet.
+Wait, I take that back since this recipe for Keto Hershey’s Perfectly Chocolate Cake will singlehandedly allow you to enjoy this classic while doing the keto diet.
 Yay!

 Is Hershey’s Cocoa Powder Keto-friendly?

 If you are wondering if Hershey’s cocoa powder is keto-friendly, rest assured it is.

 The good news is that cocoa powder has zero sweeteners and can, therefore, be used in keto baking.